 One of the most fascinating lakes in Nevada shimmers like a mirage out of the stark surrounding desert landscape, with its defining pyramid-shaped island rising dramatically out of the water.
 The unusual saltwater lake known as Pyramid Lake is named for its notable rock formation, which sits just off the eastern shore.

-Pyramid Lake is a remnant of the ancient Lake Lahontan and is entirely enclosed today on the Paiute Indian Reservation.
+Pyramid Lake is the last remaining remnant of the ancient Lake Lahontan and is entirely enclosed today on the Paiute Indian Reservation.
 A geographical coincidence preserved this segment of Lake Lahontan, which today measures roughly 15 miles by 11 miles with a depth of 350 feet.

 Guided lake excursions are available from tribal members only, while permits are required for fishing, day use and overnight camping at the lake, which is considered one of the tribe’s most valuable assets.
 Visitors to the lake will also find the Pyramid Lake Visitor Center, which houses a museum depicting the region’s natural history and sharing tribal culture.
 Fishing on this high-desert lake can be surreal.
 The dark blue waters of the 27-mile-long lake located on the Pyramid Lake Paiute Indian Reservation are surrounded by giant, white tufa formations and low-lying desert vegetation.
 Anglers here are drawn to the Lahontan cutthroat trout.
 Anglers fish from boats and from shore.
 Fishing from aluminum ladders is a popular technique.